Internal gravity waves in stratified flows with and without vortical modes: Introduction

-Stratified flows are not only an interesting conceptual problem, but they are also important for the understanding of geophysical flows \cite{staquet_internal_2002, vallis_atmospheric_2017}.
-In particular, understanding the role of waves in mixing is required for sub-grid parameterizations in climate models \cite{mackinnon_climate_2017, gregg_mixing_2018}.
-It is therefore not surprising that stratified flows received a particular attention from both the ``strong'' turbulence community \cite{billant_self-similarity_2001, waite_stratified_2004, waite_stratified_2006, lindborg_energy_2006, brethouwer_scaling_2007, waite_stratified_2011, kimura_energy_2012, bartello_sensitivity_2013, brunner-suzuki_upscale_2014, augier_stratified_2015, maffioli_vertical_2017}, and the WWT community \cite{caillol_kinetic_2000, lvov_hamiltonian_2001, lvov_weak_2010, dematteis_downscale_2021, dematteis_origins_2022}.
-It turns out that internal waves are effectively important in the dynamics and mixing in stratified flows \cite{maffioli_signature_2020, lam_partitioning_2020, lam_energy_2021}, and that, three-wave resonant interactions are responsible for slow, net energy transfers between different wave-numbers \cite{brouzet_internal_2016, davis_succession_2020, rodda_experimental_2022}.
-Internal waves can be excited, for example, by tides \cite{reun_parametric_2018} or by linearly unstable waves attractor \cite{brouzet_internal_2016}.
-However, many questions and issues remain about the applicability of WWT to stratified flows. \\ A recent study, \cite{yokoyama_energy-based_2019}, showed that a wave dominated region should lie in the spectral region defined by $\tau_{L} / \tau_{NL} < 1/3$, in agreement with observations made for MHD \cite{meyrand_direct_2016}.
-Yet, non-waves structures like shear modes (purely vertical shear) and vortical modes (vertical vorticity) still make the observation of a system of weakly interacting internal gravity waves delicate.
-The same problem appear in rotating flows, in which the geostrophic modes plays the role of the non-propagative structure.
+It has been showed that a wave dominated region should lie in the spectral region defined by $\tau_{\rm L} / \tau_{\rm NL} < 1/3$ \cite{yokoyama_energy-based_2019}, in agreement with observations made for MHD \cite{meyrand_direct_2016}.
+However, the observation of a system of weakly interacting internal gravity waves is still delicate due to non-wave structures such as shear modes (purely vertical shear) and vortical modes (vertical vorticity).
+The same problem arises in rotating flows, in which the geostrophic modes play the role of the non-propagative structures.
 It has been ingeniously shown that tidal forcing is very efficient at triggering weakly nonlinear internal gravity waves \cite{reun_parametric_2018}, in a way reminiscent of the inertial waves' excitation by libration in rotating fluids \cite{le_reun_inertial_2017, reun_experimental_2019}.
-Yet, interactions with the base flows remains \cite{le_reun_inertial_2017,reun_parametric_2018}.
-Experimentalists bypassed this difficulty to observe weak inertial wave turbulence in a rotating tank, by using honeycomb grids at top and bottom boundaries to dissipate geostrophic modes efficiently \cite{brunet_shortcut_2020, monsalve_quantitative_2020}, in a similar fashion to the numerical study of \cite{le_reun_inertial_2017}.
-These works point out that some waves systems have a tendency to generate non-wave motions that can severely affect the waves' dynamics and should be suppressed in experiments aiming to observe wave turbulence.
-In rotating flows these modes are geostrophic flows, while in stratified flows these modes are vertical shear and vertical vorticity \cite{nazarenko_verifying_2020}. \\
+Experimentalists overcame this difficulty by using honeycomb grids at the top and bottom boundaries of a rotating tank to dissipate geostrophic modes efficiently, allowing them to observe weak inertial wave turbulence \cite{brunet_shortcut_2020, monsalve_quantitative_2020}, in a similar fashion to the numerical study of \cite{le_reun_inertial_2017}.
+More recently, it has been observed that resonance with the container modes also prevent to observe weak internal gravity wave turbulence, and that the introduction of slightly tilted panels at the top and at the bottom of the fluid domain allows to inhibit the emergence of these modes \cite{lanchon_internal_2023}.
+All these works point out that some wave systems can generate non-wave motions that can severely affect the wave dynamics and should be suppressed in experiments aiming to observe wave turbulence.
+In stratified flows these modes correspond to vertical shear, vertical vorticity, an eventually the container modes.